-With a team of nationally recognized liver surgeons offering minimally invasive and robotic surgical approaches, the Johns Hopkins Department of Surgery provides comprehensive liver cancer care for complex cases.
+With a team of nationally recognized liver surgeons offering minimally invasive and robotic surgical approaches, the Johns Hopkins Division of Hepato-Pancreato-Biliary (HPB) Surgeryprovides comprehensive liver and biliary cancer care for complex cases.
 Patients have access to novel treatments via clinical trials, as well as comprehensive evaluation from a convenient Liver and Biliary Cancer Multidisciplinary Clinic.

 “Our Liver and Biliary Cancer Multidisciplinary Clinic provides the opportunity for cases to be reviewed by experts from across disciplines at Johns Hopkins at the Kimmel Cancer Center.” — Kelly Lafaro